uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 })
 ```

-Note that `alignment` and `spacing` are parameters that can be optionally specified to further fine-tune the structure of your `VStack`.
+Note that `alignment` and `spacing` are parameters that can be optionally specified to further fine-tune the layout of your `VStack`.

 One rule of thumb to follow while deciding whether or not to use a closure or function is to ask yourself: "Will I be using this block of code multiple times throughout my app?"
 If the answer is yes, use a function, so that you can call the function name itself  (e.g. `printWisdom()`) and avoid duplicating the same code over and over again.
 However, if you anticipate only needing the block of code once (e.g. only when a specific button is pressed), it is oftentimes better to use a closure.